chrisgrieser/chrisgrieser.github.io/docs/_posts/2021-12-20-comprehensive-academic-workflow.md

 	  Wikilinks (`![[ ]]`).
 	* You can use [this lua
 	  filter](https://gist.github.com/maybemkl/d9be15bcabadaa19d2ca50c87b59a92e)
-	  to remove wikilinks from a markdown document during conversion.
+	  to remove wikilinks from a Markdown document during conversion.
 	* For across-note-wordcounts, you can use my [Word Count Dashboard](https://gist.github.com/chrisgrieser/ac16a80cdd9e8e0e84606cc24e35ad99#file-word-count-dashboard-md) which uses [Dataview](https://github.com/blacksmithgu/obsidian-dataview)